 Bitters have a history as digestif and cocktail element dating back to the 1800’s.
 They have been gaining appeal among upstart alchemists across the country.
 Oregon boasts three who are handcrafting a new generation of small batch bitters for the 21st century artisanal cocktail boom.
 They are finding the charm in “everything old is new again”.
-If you fancy yourself a mixologist, here’s a guide to bitters that should be on your radar.
+If you fancy yourself a mixologist, here’s a guide to these tart potions that should be on your radar.

 The Bitter Housewife

 “I can’t say we have a philosophy so much as we have a general attitude that cocktails should be fun.
 Anyone should be able to make a drink that tastes great,” says founder of The Bitter Housewife, Genevieve Brazelton.
 “We give people the building blocks, both knowledge and ingredients, to do this at home.
-Our bitters are made to blend seamlessly into cocktails and highlight whatever spirit you’ve chosen as your base.”
+Our infusions are made to blend seamlessly into cocktails and highlight whatever spirit you’ve chosen as your base.”

 The inspiration behind the whole company started as a joke, according to Brazelton.

-“I had been tinkering with making bitters at home, as I’m generally of the mind that making things from scratch produces better results than store bought, and was on a quest to make the perfect bitters for an Old Fashioned,” she explains.
+“I had been tinkering with making bitters at home, as I’m generally of the mind that making things from scratch produces better results than store bought, and was on a quest to make the perfect additive for an Old Fashioned,” she explains.
 “When I finally nailed it, my husband Dan asked if I thought we could actually make a living selling cocktail bitters.
 ‘We’ll call it The Bitter Housewife,’ I responded.
 He registered the url on the spot.”